shirinhk/RPS/README.md

 * The game is win, lose, or draw - the loser loses a life.
 * Players can Keep playing until one player has no lives left to live.
 * They can quit the game when ever they like
+@octocat this is a fun game, Try it!